paulbarby/pjb_draw/docs/coding_standards.md

 - Keep functions and methods **short and focused** (preferably under 30 lines).
 - **Avoid code duplication** by refactoring common logic into reusable functions or classes.
 - Use **docstrings** for all modules, classes, and public functions.
+- All array/list indices must start at 0, and any constants used for array indexing must account for zero-based indexing
+  - Example: If you have 8 handles numbered 0-7, the constants should be defined as:
+    ```python
+    HANDLE_FIRST = 0
+    HANDLE_SECOND = 1
+    # ... and so on
+    ```

 ### 1.2 Python Version and Dependencies